How to Charge a Deep Cycle Battery Properly

 - View charge status via colored LEDs.

-- When utilizing Ionic Lithium Batteries, the Ionic Lithium app displays the charge level.
+- When utilizing Ionic batteries, the Ionic Lithium app displays the charge level.

 - Lightweight